ruuda/blog/posts/the-numeric-type-alignment-chart.md

 I am building a new configuration language, [RCL][rcl-lang].
 It’s a superset of json
-and [it features a gradual type system][types].
+that extends json into a simple functional language that enables abstraction and reuse.
-Its main purpose is to generate json, yaml, and toml files, but it makes a pretty good json query language too.
+Its main purpose is to generate json, yaml, and toml files, but it makes a pretty good json query tool too.
-(Think `jq`, but without having to ask ChatGPT to write the query for you.)
+Think `jq`, but without having to ask an LLM to write the query for you.
-It supported integers early on, but to deliver on the json superset promise, the only piece that is still missing are floats;
-numbers that contain a decimal point or exponent.
+While RCL supported integers early on, it was missing one piece to deliver on the json superset promise: floats — numbers that contain a decimal point or exponent.
 Adding those turns out to be a rabbit hole of trade-offs.
 <!-- TODO: Mention sets. -->
 The following alignment chart summarizes this challenge: